xuezhang335/DeepTAP/README.md

 # DeepTAP

 DeepTAP is a deep learning approach used for predicting high-confidence TAP-binding peptide.
+The DeepTAP web server is freely accessible to the public at https://pgx.zju.edu.cn/deeptap/.

 Contact: zhanzhou@zju.edu.cn